mulesoft-assets/template-sfdc2db-account-migration/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-I want to synchronize accounts from Salesforce to Database.
+I want to migrate accounts from Salesforce to Database.

 This Template should serve as a foundation for the process of migrating accounts from Salesforce to Database, being able to specify filtering criteria and desired behavior when an account already exists in the Database.

-As implemented, this Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
+As implemented, this Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).

 The batch job is divided in *Process* and *On Complete* stages.
 Migration process starts from fetching all the existing Accounts that match the filter criteria from Salesforce.
 On *Process* stage matched accounts will be grouped and inserted or updated in Database.
 Finally during the *On Complete* stage the Template will both output statistics data into the console and send a notification email with the results of the batch execution.

 The template is covered by the integration tests using the [MUnit](https://docs.mulesoft.com/munit).
 To be able to run the tests, see the example configuration of the test property file.